MiFi

-MiFi is a brand of wireless router that acts as a mobile Wi-Fi hotspot device.

-In many countries, including The United States, Canada, and Mexico, Inseego Corp. (previously known as Novatel Wireless) owns a registered trademark on the "MiFi" brand name; in the United Kingdom, mobile operator Hutchison 3G owns the "MiFi" trademark.
-Novatel Wireless has never offered an official explanation for the origin of the name "MiFi"; it has been suggested that it is short for "Mobile Wi-Fi".
-While, some say it's an abbreviation for "My Wi-Fi".

-A MiFi device can be connected to a cellular network and provide Internet access for up to fifteen devices.
-Inseego Corp. introduced the first MiFi device in the United States in May 2009.
-In the UK, Hutchison 3G's "MiFi" is a similar product from Huawei with the same name.
+MiFi is a brand name for wireless routers that act as mobile Wi-Fi hotspot devices.
+A MiFi device connects to a cellular network to provide wireless Internet access for up to fifteen other devices.

+MiFi is a registered trademark in many countries.

 MiFi brand name

 Novatel Wireless owns a registered trademark on the "MiFi" brand name in the U.S. (including Puerto Rico), and a number of countries worldwide: Bahrain, Canada, Egypt, Germany, Ghana, Hungary, Japan, Kuwait, Mexico, Pakistan, the Netherlands, New Zealand, Poland, Portugal, Qatar, Romania, Singapore, Slovenia, South Africa, Spain, and Thailand.

 The notable exception is in the UK, where mobile operator 3 owns the "MiFi" trademark.
 In India the Mi-Fi trademark is owned by Mi-Fi Networks Private Limited.